-AVTODOM Group Dealerships Received Awards At The Customer Service Index Awards From Avto.Ru
+AVTODOM Group dealerships received awards at the Customer Service Index Awards from Avto.ru

 Audi Center Taganka received an award among leaders in customer recommendations.
 Audi Center Taganka became the first official dealer Audi in Moscow and one of the first official dealers in Russia.
 It is the largest Audi dealership, providing a high level of customer service during 22 years.
 All employees of the dealership regularly undergo training and improve their skills in accordance with Audi brand standards.

 The award winners received virtual awards and statuettes in the shape of a four-pointed star.
-Data on the Auto Customer Service Index became publicly available for Auto users and on the pages of all authorized dealers from December 14.
+Data on the Auto.ru Customer Service Index became publicly available for Auto.ru users and on the pages of all authorized dealers from December 14.

-ï¿1⁄2The I?S Award is especially valuable to us, since this award is given on the basis of customer reviews and recommendations.
+“The IСS Award is especially valuable to us, since this award is given on the basis of customer reviews and recommendations.
 This reflects the level of care we take for our clients.
 We are glad that AVTODOM Group as a whole and our two dealership centers became leaders of the Award.
-We plan to further maintain and improve the quality of servicesï¿1⁄2, - Oleg Kuznetsov, Director of Marketing and Digital Transformation at AVTODOM Group, said.
+We plan to further maintain and improve the quality of services”, - Oleg Kuznetsov, Director of Marketing and Digital Transformation at AVTODOM Group, said.

 Legal Disclaimer: